Random Walk Equivalence to the Compressible Baker Map and the Kaplan-Yorke Approximation to Its Information Dimension: Kaplan and Yorke's Conjectured Dimension

-Kaplan and Yorke suggested that a linear interpolation formula between the last positive sum of exponents, starting with the largest, $\lambda_1$, and the first negative sum, $0 > \sum_{i\ge 1} \lambda_i$ would be a useful prediction for the information dimension\cite{b14,b15} .
+It has been argued\cite{b11} that the fractal information dimension is best suited to characterizing fractal distributions of points because it is uniquely insensitive to changes of variables.
+For that reason Kaplan and Yorke's conjectured relation between the Lyapunov spectrum and the information dimension, $D_{KY} = 1 -(\lambda_1/\lambda_2) \stackrel{?}{=}D_I$ in this case, is of special interest.
+Because the Baker Map is linear one might expect that it would likely follow the conjectured relation.
+Kaplan and Yorke suggested that a linear interpolation formula between the number of terms in the last positive sum of exponents, starting with the largest, $\lambda_1$, and the number of terms in the next sum ( the first negative sum, one greater than the number of terms in the previous sum), would be a useful estimate for the information dimension\cite{b12} .
 In fact they cite many a case, including theoretical work carried out by L. S. Young, for which their conjectured estimate is exactly correct.
-It should be noted that the ``heuristic proof'' on page 162 of Reference 15 does not apply to ergodic attractors.

-The white portion of the compressible Baker Map of {\bf Figure 1} causes (2/3) of the measure to stretch by a factor (3/2) while the black portion causes (1/3) of the measure to stretch by a factor of 3.
-As a result
+The blue portion of the compressible Baker Map of $B$ in {\bf Figure 1} represents the (2/3) of the measure that stretches horizontally by a factor (3/2) while the red portion represents that (1/3) of the measure that stretches by a factor of 3 in the same direction, horizontally.
+As a result the longtime stretching rate per iteration is